microsoft/Analysis-Services/ASJobGraphEvents/README.md

 ```

 6. Inside `output_folder` there will be two .DGML files, which can be opened in Visual Studio.

+# Diagnosing from DGML

+Now that the graph is open, look for the critical path (darker nodes) or for failed jobs (white with a dashed border).
+Failed jobs include an "Error Code" that specifies why the job failed.

+To diagnose slow refresh times, look for the critical path and start at the top.
+Look at "Blocked duration", "Waiting duration", and "Running duration".
+If a job has a long blocked duration, it spent a long time waiting on other jobs.
+If a job has a long waiting duration, it was waiting for an available thread, so increasing maxParallelism could help.
+If a job has a long running duration, then the model might have to be changed to speed up the job.

 # Creating a Gantt Chart